ilovecomputers/Hopelessly-Useless-Due-to-the-Circumstances-of-Floating-in-the-Universe/devNotes.md

     - Based on [this Shiffman video](https://www.youtube.com/watch?v=rX5p-QRP6R4)
     - Here's the [code for it](https://github.com/CodingTrain/website/blob/master/CodingChallenges/CC_036_Blobby/P5/sketch.js)
         + That ugly break at the end?
 A solution is discussed in [the comments](https://www.youtube.com/watch?v=rX5p-QRP6R4&lc=Uggd9j101HBdFHgCoAEC)
+            * I finally figured out how this works.
+You want to go in a circle in a 2D noise plane.
+However, you want to avoid having negative numbers (to prevent ambiguous values).
+Easy!
+Just take the absolute value of the unit circle's coordinates right?
+Wrong, now you created another ambiguity where the coordinates bounce between (1,0) and (0,1) back and forth four times.
+You want both unique coordinates AND non-zero coordinates around the circle.
+Easiest way to do that is to move the center of the unit circle in the noise plane to (1,1).
+            * This train of thought also made me realize that the third argument in `noise` is like a 2D slice of a cylinder in this noise space.
+We go through each slice in each frame, then go around in a circle, and that is how we make the blob move.
     - [ ] Replace BinarySphere with Blob
         + Instead of rotate, have the mutate function be called something more generic (like move?)
     - [x] ~~Have different blobs color blend~~ No because the blob will mask stars passing by